What is a White Squire?

 - Crown Jewels Defense: Selling the most valuable parts of the company to deter a hostile takeover

-- Golden Parachute: A contract for executives guaranteeing extensive benefits if they are removed from the company
+- Golden Parachute: A contract for executives guaranteeing expensive benefits if they are removed from the company following a takeover

 - Pac-Man Defense: The target company acquiring shares of the acquiring company.